Speaker | Time | Text |

 Thank you. | ||

-First of all, doctor, his question, if they have all this technology, why are they crashing? | ||
+First of all, Doctor, his question, if they have all this technology, why are they crashing? | ||

-Well, from what I can tell from looking at the literature of crashes, there's probably only been one crash. | ||
+From what I can tell from looking at the literature of crashes, it's probably only been one crash. | ||

-The second thing I would say is that We've got a lot of pretty clever technology, too, and we make all kinds of foul-ups. | ||
+The second thing I would say is that we've got a lot of pretty clever technology, too, and we make all kinds of foul-ups. | ||

 I would assume that Murphy will continue to live in outer space for time immemorial. | ||

-The third thing is, it's suggested that the Roswell event occurred during a rather large, high-voltage thunderstorm. | ||
+The third thing is it's suggested that the Roswell event occurred during a rather large high-voltage thunderstorm. | ||

-It could possibly be that this thing merged into that without really knowing that it could Electronics glitches in it by direct strike. | ||
+It could possibly be that this thing merged into that without really knowing that it could get electronic glitches in it by a direct strike. | ||

 But the fourth thing to really say is, well, why sit around and speculate when we don't know what their technology is? | ||